Feature

 Layers allow up to three configuration targets per configuration action.

-method will be called multiple times, each time to configure a
+Configure method will be called multiple times, each time to configure a

 different part of the application.
-LayerConfigurator
+LayerConfigurator ensures that given

 configuration action is only applied to the related target, e.g.,

-in the above code.
+IMiddlewareCollection in the above code.

 A layer might provide the same object in different configurators.
 For example,

-implements IEndpointRouteBuilder
+WebApplication implements IEndpointRouteBuilder but HttpServerLayer

 provides it with its interface not its concrete type.